heineman/python-algorithms/README.md

 The "* Big O SideBar" module introduces terminology used to analyze the algorithms whose code is contained in these modules.

+All presentation slides used during the recording of the videos are found in the "Presentation Slides" folder as PDF documents.